The64thGamer/cheeseepedia/content/photos/p9sjpvbgk7srwugmtn-vavif.md

 categories = ["ShowBiz Pizza Place"] pages = ["Aurora, CO (12293 E Iliff Ave)"] startDate = ""
-description = "View of the exterior from the parking lot (1990s)"
 +++
+View of the exterior from the parking lot (1990s)